Fatigued? Low drive? It could be low testosterone!

-Saw Palmetto has a good reputation of inhibiting 5-alpha-reductase conversion of testosterone to DHT, and is believed by many to be beneficial in warding off prostate problems.
+Saw Palmetto has a good reputation for inhibiting the 5-alpha-reductase conversion of testosterone to DHT and is believed by many to be beneficial in warding off prostate problems.
 Interestingly enough, there also appears to be truth behind the old adage that “boxers are better than briefs” in terms of male virility.

 Using heavier weights when performing compound lifting motions involving large body parts has also been shown to raise testosterone levels as the body attempts to trigger its muscle growth adaption mechanism.

 As I said earlier, I was totally taken by surprise when this little regimen helped me.
 I suspect none of these things alone would make a big difference, but in combination, the results were considerable.

 It has now been over a year since I first met with the endocrinologist.
 I just recently had blood work performed again while writing this book.
 My testosterone level is still close to 700 ng/dl.